Misagh-1

 The MANPADS was supplemented by the newer Misagh-2 missile system.

 History

+Iran began production of the Misagh-1 in May 1993.

 The Misagh-1 was reported to be found in anti-government insurgent arms caches in Iraq.
 The US military has suggestions that the MANPADs found were smuggled with Iranian assistance.

 Design

 The Misagh-1 is a variant or reverse-engineered clone of the Chinese QW-1 Vanguard.

 Identification

-Visually, the Misagh-1 is virtually indistinguishable from the QW-1 it is cloned from and Pakistan's Anza missiles.
+Visually, the Misagh-1 is virtually indistinguishable from the QW-1 it is cloned from and Pakistan's Anza missile.
 It can be distinguished from the QW-1M/Misagh-2 and the QW-18/Misagh-3 by the Misagh-1's straight battery unit.